tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/rd-plots.md

 {{% summary %}}

 There are more methods for choosing the bins for plotting RD designs, depending on the goal.
 If the goal is to illustrate the variability of the outcome it is better to use MV bins, but if the goal is to test the global features of the regression function, then IMSE method is better.
 Regardless of the method for number of bins, it is advised to compare both ES and QS bins to highlight the distributional features of the score.

+The next [building block](/continuity/approach) in this series about Regression Discontuinity describes the local polynomial approach in the context of the [Sharp RD Design](/sharp/designs) for estimating the parameter of interest.

 {{% /summary %}}
 ## See also